scribe-org/Scribe-iOS/README.md

   - Options: long holding a key such as the shift or 123 keys

-- Localizing the Scribe app across various languages and regions
+- Localizing the Scribe app across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

 - Allowing words to be colored within preview texts such that the user will consistently see their gender [(see issue)]()